|THE MOUNTAIN OF GOD

-The Abrahamic Covenant - Land, Seed, Blessing.
 God made promises to Abraham, Isaac, and Jacob - now God is at work honoring those promises.
-God - knowing all the crud of our lives - God shows up in our lives not to destroy us - poof - wrath of God stuff - God shows up in our lives to help us - to heal us - to restore us - to dwell with us - to fulfill His promises to us - to redeem us.
+God shows up in our lives not to destroy us - poof - wrath of God stuff - God shows up in our lives to help us - to fulfill His promises to us.

-Verse 7: Then the Lord said, “I have surely seen the affliction of my people who are in Egypt and have heard their cry because of their taskmasters.
-I know their sufferings...
+Verse 7: The Lord said, “I have surely seen the affliction of My people who are in Egypt, and have given heed to their cry because of their taskmasters, for I am aware of their sufferings.

 Moses responds to God in fear.
 God responds with compassion.
 God cares deeply for His people.
 Our suffering moves God deeply.

-Verse 8: and I have come down to deliver them out of the hand of the Egyptians and to bring them up out of that land to a good and broad land, a land flowing with milk and honey, to the place of the Canaanites, the Hittites, the Amorites, the Perizzites, the Hivites, - the parasites - and the Jebusites.
-And now, behold, the cry of the people of Israel has come to me, and I have also seen the oppression with which the Egyptians oppress them.
+Verse 8: So I have come down to deliver them from the power of the Egyptians, and to bring them up from that land to a good and spacious land, to a land flowing with milk and honey, to the place of the Canaanite and the Hittite and the Amorite and the Perizzite and the Hivite and the Jebusite (and the parasite - sorry - just making sure we’re all awake).
+Now, behold, the cry of the sons of Israel has come to Me; furthermore, I have seen the oppression with which the Egyptians are oppressing them.

 That’s huge.
 Isn’t it?
-Just connecting a few of the dots - looking forward through what we know is coming up in history for God’s people.
+Just connecting a few of the dots - looking forward through what’s coming up in history for God’s people.
 God delivering His people - bringing them from Egypt into the promised land - God establishing a covenant relationship with His people - setting up the whole process of sacrificially atonement - how to live within that covenant relationship with God.
 All of that pointing the way to Jesus Who is the once-for-all atoning-for-sin sacrifice on our behalf.
-Redemption.

 God has a plan for history - God through Jesus - God - taking people out of the filth of sin and putting them into a relationship with Him.